 There are however, some things that you should consider when comparing lowering springs with coilovers.

 When using a lowering spring on your car, the spring has a shorter length, while the weight of your car remains the same.

 This may be obvious, but what isn’t obvious is that your new spring has less room to support the same amount of weight.

-Lowering springs are typically sold in 0.25in/~6.5mm increments, meaning you won’t be able to get the height of your car as perfect you could with a coilover.
+Lowering springs are typically sold in 0.25″/~6.5mm increments, meaning you won’t be able to get the fine tune the ground clearance or ride height of your car as well as you can with coilovers.